gvdongen/debs/README.md

 ```

 # Implementing `TicketObject/reserve`
-1. Get the “status” from Restate K/V state
+1. Get the `“status”` from Restate K/V state
-2. If the status equals “Available”, then
+2. If the status equals `“Available”`, then
-	1. set it to “Reserved”
+	1. set it to `“Reserved”`
 	2. return true
 3. Else
 	1. return false

 # Implementing the other two TicketObject handlers
 ## `TicketObject/unreserve`
-If the status does not equal “Sold”, then clear it.
+If the status does not equal `“Sold”`, then clear it.

 ## `TicketObject/markAsSold`
-If the status equals “Reserved”, then set it to “Sold”.
+If the status equals `“Reserved”`, then set it to `“Sold”`.

 # What do we have now?
 - For each ticket, a permanently living object in Restate